• Recipes

 Note: Some people prefer a burnt caramel while others like it light.

-Caramelized sugar in Leche Flan pan
+Caramelized white sugar in leche flan pan on stove top.

-3 pans with caramelized sugar.
+3 leche flan pans with caramelized sugar on a tray.

 Caramelized sugar in Leche Flan pans (llaneras).